tambrulee/portfolio_project/README.md

 <img src="assets/images/readme/code-testing/github-deployed.png">

 ## Known Bugs

+* Buttons for scrollspy on project page are slightly misaligned in mobile and tablet view

+* Buttons have been hidden on homepage scrollspy

 ### Main navigation bar
 The navigation bar does not stretch all the way across the top of the screen at a 990px (min-width) and upwards resolution.
 This is an unintended glitch, but overall, it doesn't detract from the usability or the overall look of the website.